brendanf/FUNGuildR/README.md

 coverage](https://codecov.io/gh/brendanf/FUNGuildR/branch/master/graph/badge.svg)](https://codecov.io/gh/brendanf/FUNGuildR?branch=master)
 <!-- badges: end -->

-`FUNGuildR` is a tool for assigns trait information based on matching to a taxonomic classification, using the [FUNGuild database](http://www.funguild.org).
+`FUNGuildR` is a tool for assigning trait information based on matching to a taxonomic classification, using the [FUNGuild database](http://www.funguild.org).
 In normal use, the database is queried for each use, because FUNGuild are continually updated as new information is submitted.
 However, `FUNGuildR` also includes functions